What is Enuresis Nocturna (bedwetting)?

 - Primary enuresis: This means that the child has never been dry for extended periods during the night.
 It is more common in younger children and is usually a sign of delayed development.

-- Secondary enuresis: This occurs when a child or adult begins bedwetting again after an extended period of toilet training.
+- Secondary enuresis: This occurs when a child or adult begins bedwetting again after an extended period of potty training.
 Secondary enuresis can be caused by emotional stress, medical conditions, or environmental changes.

 Enuresis nocturna: nocturnal bedwetting